 Miami, Florida-based, Kurzban Kurzban Weinger Tetzeli and Pratt, P.A. has established an unrivaled record of successes in medical malpractice cases.
 We believe very strongly that people who have suffered serious injury at the hands of negligent doctors, hospitals and other medical professionals deserve considerable compensation for their pain and suffering, future and past lost wages, medical bills and more.
 Contact us to learn how we can help you.

-Our attorneys handle the most serious, high-stakes litigation, including cases involving neurosurgery and other major operations that led to nerve damage, brain and spinal cord failure, major organ failure and other catastrophic injuries; we also handle cases involving misdiagnosis and wrongful death.
+Our attorneys handle the most serious, high-stakes litigation, including cases involving neurosurgery and other major operations that led to nerve damage, brain and spinal cord failure, major organ failure; we also handle cases involving misdiagnosis.

 Many medical malpractice law firms employ in-house medical professionals to help assess cases and act as expert witnesses.
 We don't believe in that; we believe in getting an impartial, unbiased opinion from the top medical experts in the United States.
 Our lawyers travel to Johns Hopkins and Harvard Medical Schools to consult with department heads.
 It might cost more to do this, but we believe it has helped us compile an amazing string of successful verdicts and settlements.

 The Hernandez family came to the firm when their 22-year-old son was rendered brain dead during a routine operation for a broken leg.
 We won a $7.2 million judgment against Mercy Hospital and a hospital-based anesthesiologist for medical negligence.
 We were able to conclusively establish the hospital and anesthesiologist's liability in failing to appropriately monitor the patient during surgery.
 At the time, it was the largest verdict for medical malpractice in Florida history.